-NWEA MAPS assessment, District performance assessment, Fast ForWord Reading assessment, Westside Writing Assessments, grade level curricular tests, informal classroom assessment, and teacher observation are analyzed to drive planning for instruction.
+NWEA MAPS assessment, District performance assessment, Westside Writing Assessments, grade level curricular tests, informal classroom assessment, and teacher observation are analyzed to drive planning for instruction.
 Grade level strengths and weaknesses are identified.
 Student needs are targeted and remediated in the classroom or Special Education setting.
 Data allows teachers to plan appropriate lessons and form flexible student groups for instruction.
 These groups are typically homogeneous with students moving from group to group as achievement improves.